 Before your next hair appointment, check out these pictures of the most popular and modern spiral perm hairstyles.

 Flaunt some spiral curls with extensions to boost the hair’s texture and shape.
-Extensions give maximum volume and extra length to tresses.
+Extensions give maximum volume and extra length to any hair type.
 They’re perfect for achieving a natural, fuller body of hair and look best after the hair is dry.

 A spot perm is a specific placement of rods and solutions to create texture in the chosen area.
 A spiral perm can be created with a focus on the mid to ends of the hair.
 This option supports the styling of curls and waves created with a wand.
 Heat protection mists like Enviro 54 by Chi are a great styling aid with hold.

-Cold perms are making their way back around the hair scene as it’s a consistent form to achieve spiral perm hairstyles.
-Maintenance is low as it can last 3 to 6 months and a home hair routine to help encourage the curls to perform when styled.
+Cold perms, also known as alkaline perms, are making their way back around the hair scene as it’s a consistent form to achieve spiral perm hairstyles.
+Maintenance for permed hair is low as it can last 3 to 6 months and a home hair routine to help encourage the curls to perform when styled.

 A root perm is a solution for flat and limp hair.
 The light lift at the root aids when styling a blowout or for extended styling.
-Root lifting products can further support styling yet air drying can be an option for a low-maintenance style.
+Root lifting products can further support styling a spiral perm for long hair, although air drying can be an option for a low-maintenance style.